 Make sure that the water is enough to cover the slices.
 Cook until the water is reduced, then add a small amount of oil before serving.

 The taste?
 It seems to be the sweet version of Spam.
 It amazed me how they cleverly combined the taste of tocino and spam.
 I got the verdict of the kids at home: my brother (who loves tocino) liked it, my sister (who loves Spam) didn't.
-I liked it, but I would still crave for the original Spam anytime.
+I liked it, but I would still crave the original Spam anytime.

 Spam Tocino is available at leading supermarkets.
 I bought mine at SM Supermarket at Php 105 each.